tiferrei/PEDASI/docs/source/guide_administrator.rst

 To add a new data source:

- 1. Go to https://<server_address> in a browser, and ensure you are logged in either a Central Administrator or Data Provider-enabled account.
-If you only have a standard PEDASI User account, you'll need to obtain Data Provider privileges first, so contact the Central Administrator to grant these privileges for your account.
+ 1. Select *Data Sources* from the PEDASI navigation bar to see a list of all data sources to which you have access
- 2. Select *Data Sources* from the PEDASI navigation bar.
-Then select *New Data Source* from the Data Sources page, and add in details for each of the following fields:
+ 2. Select *New Data Source* from the Data Sources page, and add in details for each of the following fields:

     - *Name*: add in a unique name for this data source, such as 'UKIoT Nations'
     - *Description*: optionally add in some specific details concerning this data source, such as its owner any links or references to any specifications or other documentation regarding the data source and format of the data that is delivered on request, e.g. some of the overview text at https://iotuk.org.uk/projects/iotuk-nation-database%E2%80%8B/ and a link to the page, and perhaps a link to the API details at https://github.com/TheDataCity/IoT-UK-Nation-Database-APIs.
 If the data source provides partially or fully encrypted data, also specify links to contact information and/or any reference material for obtaining a means to encrypt the data (not required for IoTUK Nations)